LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 National library statistics provide high-level comparative stats.
 For example, issues per year, per authority.
 Not much about individual libraries.

-The problem with this data is that it has no obvious use.
+The problem with this is that it has no obvious use.
 No local authority would accept data without the detail of each library.
 So why compile such data at a national level?

 Although the end goal is to have national data, the starting point needs to be local data in a standard form.